readandprogress/reading.is-a.dev/_posts/2024-01-31-getting-started-with-chromebrew.md

 - `search` Finally, there's a search command to find packages with, which is quite handy!

-Remember to use the commands in conjunction with each other, not alone, so if you want to install Chrome, for example, you use `crew install google-chrome`.
+Remember to use the commands in conjunction with each other, not alone, so if you want to install Chrome, for example, you use `crew install chrome`.

 In conclusion, Chromebrew is a great tool!
 Regardless of using it to give new life to older hardware, I feel like every Chromebook or Chrome device owner should have this in their toolkit to make ChromeOS even more enjoyable to use!